Greek I (CLAM201)

 - 4. Develop an understanding of ancient Greek ways of thought and expression

-- 5. Enhance their understanding of language (and the Indo-European group of languages in particular)
+- 5. Enhance your understanding of language (and the Indo-European group of languages in particular)

 - 6. Develop the ability to absorb and retain large quantities of information with systematic learning strategies and enhanced memory skills.